o4bs/devops/README.md

 ## Servers
 ### Product env
+*Product server, no one should make change unless allowed from admin.*

 Host: [o4bs.com](o4bs.com)

-Product server, no one should make change unless allowed from admin.
+The code is under `/opt/data/github/mtm/`.

 Currently, the deployed code is from [master](https://github.com/o4bs/mtm/tree/master) branch.

-New release should be tested fully under the Dev env, and be deployed manually.
+New release should be tested fully under the Dev env before merging into master branch, and MUST be deployed manually.

 ### Dev env
 Host: [test.o4bs.com](test.o4bs.com)